Christopher Lee: 1957–1976: Work with Hammer

-Lee's first film for Hammer was The Curse of Frankenstein (1957), in which he played Frankenstein's monster, with Peter Cushing as Baron Victor Frankenstein.
+Lee's first film for Hammer Film Productions was The Curse of Frankenstein (1957), in which he played Frankenstein's monster, with Peter Cushing as Baron Victor Frankenstein.
 It was the first film to co-star Lee and Cushing, who ultimately appeared together in over twenty films and became close friends.
 When he arrived at a casting session for the film, "they asked me if I wanted the part, I said yes and that was that."
 A little later, Lee co-starred with Boris Karloff in the film Corridors of Blood (1958).
 Lee had previously appeared with Karloff in 1955 in the "At Night, All Cats are Grey" episode of the British television series Colonel March of Scotland Yard.
 Karloff and Lee were London neighbours for a time in the mid-1960s.

 Lee's own appearance as Frankenstein's monster led to his first appearance as the Transylvanian vampire Count Dracula in the film Dracula (1958, known as Horror of Dracula in the US).
-The film saw Lee's "triumphant debut" fix the image of the fanged vampire in popular culture, according to writer Kevin Jackson.
+The film saw Lee's "triumphant debut" fix the image of the fanged vampire in popular culture, according to the writer Kevin Jackson.
 Dracula has been ranked among the best British films.
 Lee introduced a dark, brooding sexuality to the character, with Tim Stanley stating, "Lee's sensuality was subversive in that it hinted that women might quite like having their neck chewed on by a stud."
 The film magazine Empire ranked Lee's portrayal as Dracula the 7th Greatest Horror Movie Character of All Time.
 CNN listed the performance third in their top 10 British villains, noting his "chilling, sonorous tone."
 Lee accepted a similar role in an Italian-French horror picture called Uncle Was a Vampire (1959).
 The same year he starred as Kharis in the Hammer Horror film The Mummy.